These espresso cookies are chewy, moist, and packed with flavor. They’re also dairy free, and only take about 20 minutes to make.

 In my opinion, there aren’t many flavor pairings that are better than chocolate and coffee.
 That’s why this espresso cookie recipe is one of my favorite sweet treats.
 These coffee cookies have two types of chocolate, with cocoa powder and bittersweet chocolate chips.
 They also have instant espresso powder, which gives the cookies just the right amount of bitterness to counter the sugar and the chocolate.
 And for a final burst of flavor, the cookies are topped with flaky salt.

 Not only are these espresso cookies bursting with flavor, but they’re gooey, soft, and chewy.
 They don’t have any dairy, and they only take 20 minutes to make.
 In other words, this is one of my favorite easy cookie recipes that's basically flawless.

 What You’ll Need

-Here are all the ingredients that you need for these espresso cookies.
+Here are all the ingredients that you need for this chocolate cookie recipe.
 Make sure to check out the recipe card at the bottom of the article for all the exact quantities.

 - Vegan butter – Make sure that the butter is at room temperature.

 - Coconut sugar